zexiangliu/hoppingrob/README.md

 'odefun.m' defines the dynamic system.

-The code is optimized based on high priority of time.
-More space may be taken up for saving time and CPU.
-The situation may reverse as the scale of the abstruction system increases.
-Another branch is going to be created later which sacrifices time for saving space.
+The code is optimized for a better performance on time, which sacrifices some storage space.
+However, as the scale of the abstruction system increases, the performance may be restricted by the reading speed of hard drive.
+Another branch is going to be created later which sacrifices CPU for less space.